 - Examine interprofessional team strategies for improving care coordination and communication to prevent missed opportunities to diagnose and treat patients at risk for sudden cardiac death.

 Sudden death in athletes has been a tragic occurrence in the fields of sports medicine, cardiology, primary care, and pediatrics.
-By far the most common cause of unexpected death for a younger athlete on the competitive field is cardiac illness; usually that of congenital etiology.
-However, the use of anabolic steroids, peptide hormones, and stimulants have led to the emergence of acquired heart disease in younger and middle-aged athletes.
+By far, the most common cause of unexpected death for a younger athlete on the competitive field is a cardiac illness, usually that of congenital etiology.
+However, the use of anabolic steroids, peptide hormones, and stimulants has led to the emergence of acquired heart disease in younger and middle-aged athletes.
 In contrast, sudden death in an older athlete is typically due to atherosclerotic coronary artery disease.

-These conditions can clinically manifest as syncope/pre-syncope, and in some instances can present as a sudden, unexpected death.
+These conditions can clinically manifest as syncope/presyncope, and in some instances, can present as sudden, unexpected death.
 The associated mortality underscores the importance of early screening and identification of existing heart disease in athletes.
-Many athletes with pre-existing heart disease are often asymptomatic with a cardiac arrest being the initial manifestation of underlying pathology.
+Many athletes with preexisting heart disease are often asymptomatic, with a cardiac arrest being the initial manifestation of underlying pathology.
 The challenging aspect of identifying affected athletes is adequately screening the general population without excessive and unnecessary invasive testing.
-A thorough sports physical examination including an assessment of personal history, family history, physical exam, and an electrocardiogram can be a useful screening tool in asymptomatic and low-risk athletes.
-Higher risk athletes, such as those who have abnormal findings or have symptoms, may require more extensive testing.
+A thorough sports physical examination, including an assessment of personal history, family history, physical exam, and an electrocardiogram, can be a useful screening tool in asymptomatic and low-risk athletes.
+Higher-risk athletes, such as those who have abnormal findings or have symptoms, may require more extensive testing.

 Upon arriving at a diagnosis, an athlete will undergo risk stratification.
 Then, a long-term treatment regime is initiated to minimize the risk of sudden cardiac death.
 Medical management is a common option, while surgical intervention is reserved for specific cases.
 Inserting an implantable cardioverter-defibrillator (ICD) is appropriate for anyone considered to be at risk for cardiac arrest secondary to a fatal arrhythmia.
-The decision to continue or abandon the sport of choice results from shared decision making between the physician and patient.
+The decision to continue or abandon the sport of choice results from shared decision-making between physicians and patients.